A Primer on Zadoff Chu Sequences: Bibliographic Notes

 \section{Bibliographic Notes}

-This primer draws from \cite{Sesia}, which has a summary of Zadoff Chu sequences in Sect.
-7.2.1, and also discusses all their myriad uses in the LTE standard in detail in the relevant sections.
-We also gratefully acknowledge the 5G discussions in \cite{Dahlman5G}.
-The two seminal papers by Zadoff (actually B. Frank is first author) in 1962 \cite{FraZad62} and then Chu in 1972 \cite{Chu72}.
-We should pause to reflect on the fact that an important piece of work in 1962 and 1972 (the pre-Latex age) could be authored in under 2 pages.
-Perhaps a return to brevity would be desirable for our field.
+This primer draws from \cite{Sesia}, which has a summary of Zadoff-Chu sequences and their properties in Sect.
+7.2.1, and also discusses their myriad uses in the LTE standard in the relevant sections.
+We also gratefully acknowledge the 5G pertinent aspects of ZC sequences discussed in \cite{Dahlman5G}.

+The origin of Zadoff-Chu sequences dates to the late 1950s.
+My understanding of their origins is as follows.
+The ZC sequences themselves were publicly proposed by Chu in 1972 \cite{Chu72}, for any arbitrary length.
+However, ZC sequences as known today (i.e. for odd length sequences) were previously proposed much earlier in a secretive patent application \cite{ZadoffPatent} filed in 1957 (and issued in 1963), as noted in \cite{FrankComment} but likely unbeknownst to Chu.
+Thus, the dual recognition of both Zadoff and Chu is appropriate, with Zadoff listed first as in \cite{Pop92}, where the name ``Zadoff-Chu" as a descriptor for these sequences appears for the first time (to the best of my knowledge).